avarga/tkpath/doc/README.txt

    - Any changes made to a style object or a gradient object is not directly noticable to a canvas item.
 Some kind of notifier is needed here.

-   - The style and gradient objects should belong to the canvas widget itself, but that requires changes to the canvas code.

    - Avoid using the canvas scale command on paths containing arc instructions since an arc cannot generally be scaled and still be an arc.